WeblateOrg/weblate/docs/admin/auth.rst

 .. code-block:: python

-    # Add LDAP backed, keep Django one if you want to be able to login
+    # Add LDAP backed, keep Django one if you want to be able to sign in
     # even without LDAP for admin account
     AUTHENTICATION_BACKENDS = (
         "django_auth_ldap.backend.LDAPBackend",